 It's also important to note that while French Bulldogs with exotic coloring may be highly sought after, they can also be prone to certain health issues, such as respiratory problems and skin allergies.
 As such, it's important to work closely with your veterinarian to monitor your Frenchie's health and address any health issues promptly to ensure the best chance of a long and healthy life.
 By choosing a responsible breeder and providing your Frenchie with proper care, you can help ensure that they thrive, regardless of their coat color or pattern.

 If you are looking for a great family pet, the merle french bulldog may be for you.
 They are sturdy and a pretty durable family dog.
 They can be a bit stubborn but still make a great friendly pet.

 Their beautiful and rare color can make this dog really stand out.
 They also come with a high price tag that you should be aware of.
 With dogs like this, you should also consider the safety of the pup as French Bulldogs have become highly coveted and have been widely known to be stolen from owners.

 Make sure you get your pup microchipped and if possible get a GPS tracking collar.
 A GPS collar makes sure you know the location of your dog at all times.
 This can be helpful in many instances.

 The Fi GPS collar is a great tool for tracking how much exercise your dog gets each day.
 They are equipped with an activity monitor that keeps track of your dog's walks, when they go for walks, how long they exercise, and even when they sleep.
-Using the app, you can check your dog's activity levels and sleep patterns in real time.

 For more helpful articles about pet-parenting tips, check out the Off Leash blog at TryFi.com.